Berkeley-TAFLab/BoatControls/README.md

 Created folders for servo and stepper controls.
 Will keep organizing code within those two folders.
 Future devlog updates will also probably go in the readmes in those two folders.

 ## 6/20/24
+After experimenting with ESP32 and FreeRTOS for a while I've finally been able to setup a proper project that we can use to move away from the Arduinos.
+Uploaded files in the Servo folder
-Added header and source files for AS5600 Encoder in RTOS project
+Added header and source files for AS5600 Encoder in RTOS project.

 ## 6/21/24
 Added header and source files for MPU6050 IMU and LIS3MDL Magnetometer in RTOS project